What is digital sustainability?

 6. Offer end-of-life recycling

-For most customers, they just simply don’t know how to dispose of things properly.
+Most customers simply don’t know how to dispose of things properly.
 If you’re selling digital technology, establishing an e-waste or end-of-life recycling program will help your customers get rid of products in a more environmentally friendly way.
 So, while you’re not fixing any sustainability issues with your products upfront, you’re helping take responsibility for them when customers are finished using them.

 Digital sustainability isn’t just another buzzy trend.
-It’s something that can not only improve your business, but also raise the morale of your team.
+It’s something that can not only improve your business but also raise the morale of your team.
 It empowers them to make a difference for your company and the planet.
 And not to mention all of the additional business benefits that come from the outside-the-box solutions your company will inevitably come up with.